Subscribe to Blog via Email

-I had a liver biopsy on 19th July 2010, and I can tell you now, that it wasn’t exactly a walk in the park.
+A week before my formal diagnosis, I had a liver biopsy (19th July 2010), and I repeat what I said in this post, for me it wasn’t exactly a walk in the park.
 I had a mild anesthetic, I felt extremely uncomfortable throughout, and I was in pain.
 In fact, they did call in another nurse to help and her only job was to hold my hand in reassurance, (from what I remember).
 Most patients report no issues with their liver biopsy.
-I was sent home on 20 July with some painkillers, but it was gone within 24 hours.
+I was sent home on 20th July with some painkillers, but that pain was gone within 24 hours.

 24th July 2010 (Saturday)

-I was OK for a few days, I even went to work and attended a party on 23rd July, but on the afternoon of 24th July, I started to feel pain in my right shoulder.
+I was OK for a few days, I even went to work and attended a party on 23rd July and got the BBQ out that morning.
+On the afternoon of 24th July, I started to feel pain in my right shoulder.
 I normally put up with pain (via regular over-the-counter stuff) but this got worse throughout the day until it was almost unbearable.
 Although I was told to take it easy, I suspect I did my usual ‘I’m invincible’ thing and did not rest properly.
-Paracetamols and ibuprofen had zero effect on this pain, so I sought phone help on the basis I recently had a liver biopsy and I found out liver pain can be referred to the right shoulder.
-I got an outpatient appointment at 11.30pm in the hospital adjacent to A&E (ER) and the GP admitted me to A&E straight away when they looked at my recent biopsy history.
-I was not yet formally diagnosed with Neuroendocrine Cancer, but I was due to see an Oncologist (pretty big hint) on 26th July at the very same hospital in which I was now an emergency ‘patient’.
+Paracetamols and ibuprofen had zero effect on this pain, so I sought phone help on the basis I recently had a liver biopsy and after I found out liver pain can be referred to the right shoulder.
+I got an outpatient appointment at 11.30pm in a room adjacent to A&E (ER).
+The duty GP admitted me to A&E straight away when they looked at my recent biopsy history.
+I was not yet formally diagnosed with Neuroendocrine Cancer, but I was due to see an Oncologist (I guess a pretty big hint) on 26th July at the very same hospital in which I was now an emergency ‘patient’.

 25th July 2010 (Sunday)